terminalpilot/blog.github.io/_posts/2020-01-15-picklerick_writeup.md

 \
 ![active](/images/6screen.png "active")\
 \
-next I entered in the username and password I had noted.\
+next, I entered in the username and password I had noted.\
 \
 It worked! **I\'m in**.\
 \